rNLKJA/Unimelb-Master-2023-COMP90050/README.md

   - Availability and latency are arguably the same thing:
     - unavailable $\rightarrow$ extreme high latency
   - Achieving different levels of consistency/availability takes different amount of time.

+> ARIES: Algorithms for Recovery and Isolation Exploiting Semantics

 ## Trading-Off Consistency